joshmarinacci/canvasdeepdive-book/2014/handson2.md

 This code will create a list of green colors going from black to pure green.
 Now create a new _quantize_ scale using the list of colors as the range ( _outputs_ ) and set the domain ( _inputs_ ) from the min and max of the data.
 Since you will access the data over and over, create a `getValue` function to pull it out.
+This should all go _inside_ the `d3.csv` so that the data variable exists when this is called.

 ```